readium/readium-css/docs/CSS18-further_details.md

 Possible values: `1` | `1.067` | `1.125` (suggested default) | `1.2` | `1.25` | `1.333` | `1.414` | `1.5` | `1.618`

 The suggested default will accomodate most configurations, from small to large screens.
-Please note it is different from the `--USER__typeScale` suggested default, which was designed to accomodate the publisher’s styles.

 * * *